 In meeting with CMs, PM Modi emphasises on dual fight: Economy and COVID-19

 Prime Minister underlined that the Lockdown has yielded positive results as the country has managed to save thousands of lives in the past one and a half months.
 He added that India's population is comparable to that of the combined population of several countries.
 The situation in many countries, including India, was almost similar at the start of March.
 However, due to timely measures, India has been able to protect many people.
-He however forewarned that the danger of the virus is far from over and constant vigilance is of paramount importance.
+He, however, forewarned that the danger of the virus is far from over and constant vigilance is of paramount importance.

 States better acquainted with ground realities: PM Modi tells CMs

 Prime Minister said that the country has seen two Lockdowns till now, both different in certain aspects, and now we have to think of the way ahead.
 He said that as per experts, the impact of coronavirus will remain visible in the coming months.
-Reiterating the mantra of 'do gaz doori', he said that masks and face covers will become part of our lives in the days ahead.
-He added that under the circumstances, everyone's aim must be rapid response.
+Reiterating the mantra of 'do gaj doori', he said that masks and face covers will become part of our lives in the days ahead.
+He added that under the circumstances, everyone's aim must be a rapid response.
 He pointed out that many people are self-declaring whether they have cough and cold or symptoms, and that this is a welcome sign.

-Prime Minister said that we have to give importance to the economy as well as continue the fight against COVID -19.
+Prime Minister said that we have to give importance to the economy as well as continue the fight against COVID-19.
 He emphasised on the importance of usage of technology as much as possible and also to utilise time to embrace reform measures.
 He emphasised on the significance of ensuring that more people download the AarogyaSetu app to bolster the efforts of the country in the battle against COVID-19.
-He said "we have to be brave and bring in reforms that touch the lives of common citizens."
+He said, "we have to be brave and bring in reforms that touch the lives of common citizens."
 He also suggested that people associated with Universities can be integrated on devising ways to fight the pandemic and strengthen research as well as innovation.

 Don’t be scared, let us tackle this together: PM tells CMs